cvonk/CALalarm/README.md

   1. `factory.bin` configures the WiFi using phone app (except when WiFi credentials are hard code in `Kconfig.projbuild`)
   2. `calclock.bin`, the main application

-Compile `calclock.bin` first, by opening the folder in Microsft Visual Code and starting the build (`ctrl-e b`).
+Compile `calclock.bin` first, by opening the folder in Microsoft Visual Code and starting the build (`ctrl-e b`).

 When using OTA updates, the resulting `build/calclock.bin` should be copied to the OTA Update file server (pointed to by `OTA_UPDATE_FIRMWARE_URL`).